antonkarl/iceParsingPipeline/README.md

 # iceParsingPipeline

-Pipeline to parse plain text files using the Berkeley parser and a model trained on IcePaHC.
+Pipelines to parse plain text files using either the Berkeley neural parser or the Berkeley parser.
+Both models are trained on IcePaHC.

+Usage for the neural pipeline: ./runallNeural.sh inputfile.txt textOutputfile.txt outputfile.psd

-Usage: ./runall.sh inputfile.txt textOutputfile.txt outputfile.psd
+Usage for the previous pipeline: ./runall.sh inputfile.txt textOutputfile.txt outputfile.psd

 file1: plain text input